Quail Hunting near Dallas – Guided & Self Guided

 Club membership required.

-GUIDED Quail Hunting Fee weekdays $450.00 single or $300.00 per gun up to four with 15 quail each gun, guide & great dog/s included.
-Additional Guns without additional quail $100.00 each.
+GUIDED Quail Hunting Fee $375.00 single or $325.00 per gun up to four with 10 quail each gun, guide & great dog/s included.
+Additional Guns without additional quail $150.00 each.
 Includes bird boy service to put out the quail and bird cleaning service.
-Additional flighty quail at $10.00 each.
+Additional flighty quail at $12.00 each.

-Self guided quail hunting with your dog’s field fee is $175.00 for two hunters for three hours.
+Self guided quail hunting with your dog’s field fee is $175.00 for two hunters for two hours.
 Additional hunters are $75.00 each.
-Flighty quail are priced from $7.00 to $9.00 each depending on time of year and cost of quail.
+Flighty quail are priced at $10.00 each.
 No bird boy services included, you put out your own birds.
-Bird boy service for small field experience is when available for $2.00 extra to put out the quail.
+Bird boy service may be available for small field experience at $3.00 extra to put out the quail.
 Bird cleaning service when available offered at $2.00 per bird.

 Non Toxic steel shot is requested not required yet.